Protected: Toolkit: Parks for Nature & People – Planning, Designing and Managing Periurban Parks

 Promoting Biodiversity in Arche de la Nature Periurban Park (Le Mans) - Conservation and monitoring of snake populations

 The Arche de la Nature Periurban Park is composed almost entirely of plains or wood.
 It includes also some bush areas.
 The Park has the willingness to study and promote these rich areas and for this reason, they set up a partnership to help conserve snakes.

 Pond management for the conservation of amphibians in Collserola Natural Park - Barcelona

 In the Collserola Natural Park, efforts at conserving amphibian populations corresponding to its eight native species have focused on improving the quantity and quality of standing freshwater habitats.

-Promoting open spaces in a forest park as a means of increasing biodiversity and of fire protection
+Promoting open spaces in a forest park as a means of increasing biodiversity and fire protection in Collserola Natural Park - Barcelona

 The loss of habitat diversity causes a loss of biodiversity.
 Due to the expansion of forest, mainly because of abandonment of farming activities, some species depending on open spaces were declining.
 To counterbalance this situation, the Park is promoting several actions: the recovery of farming activities where this activity is viable and the maintenance of open spaces with the use of grazing animals (sheep and goats) after a previous mechanical clearance of vegetation.